 Using Dynamic Number Pools opens up User-Based Tracking.
 User data is captured and recorded with each incoming lead, including the page the user has landed on, the page they are on when they call, marketing data associated with their visit and other user based data (IP Address, Browser, Device and Operating System information).

 By using a dynamic number pool, you get the full marketing picture of your incoming calls including:

 - Landing Page

 - User Based Data (IP Address, Browser, Operating System and Device)

-In addition to seeing this data and reporting it in your WhatConverts dashboard, using Dynamic Number Pools also allow you to send conversions based on those calls back to Google Ads and Bing Ads; something that isn’t available with other types of call tracking.
+In addition to seeing this data and reporting it in your WhatConverts dashboard, using Dynamic Number Pools also allows you to send conversions based on those calls back to Google Ads and Bing Ads; something that isn’t available with other types of call tracking.

 With the data points you get from using this recommended best practice and our robust lead reporting, answering the question “What Marketing Converts” is easy.